 In this strategy, educators present realistic patient scenarios, ask questions, and require students to search for holistic answers.
 It also encourages active and self-directed learning, self-appraisal, clinical problem-solving skills, teamwork, discipline, and integration of information.

 This can be used to teach relatively complex or messy problems with broad association with basic science and clinical experience, such as heart failure or pneumonia.

-And, if you're looking for a way to help your Nursing Students organize and manage their credentials, documents, work history, and more, the Nurse Backpack app is here to help.
-Contact us for a demo of our enterprise version to for your entire group of students, or check out the mobile app in the App Store or Google Play Store.
+If you’re looking for a way to help your Nursing Students organize and manage their credentials, documents, work history, and more, the Nurse Backpack app is here to help.

 Have questions?
 Contact us here.